nbogojevic/NodifiedREPL/README.md

 Usage
 -----

-Currently server only listens on port 3002.
+Currently server only listens on port 3002 and paths to scripts are hard-coded.

-    node index.js
+Installation: get source code and perofrm `npm install`.

+Running server: `node index.js`.

 API
 ---